mimblewimble/grin-rfcs/text/0000-slatepack.md

 ### Armor

-The payload that will be armored is a binary serialized `SlatePack` JSON object.
+The payload that will be armored is a binary serialized `Slatepack` JSON object.
 Armor is `Framing` wrapped around a `SimpleBase58Check` encoded `Payload`.

 #### Framing